Teleférico de Madrid

 The Teleférico de Madrid, or Madrid Cable Car, is a gondola lift in the Spanish capital city of Madrid.
 It is 2457 m long and links the Parque del Oeste with the Casa de Campo.
 The line was built by Von Roll and opened in 1969.
 It uses 72 six-seater cabins, which take 11 minutes to travel the full length of the line.

+The lift was closed in 2022 after the discovery of structural damage, and is currently awaiting fundamental repairs.